auth0/docs/articles/applications/reference/grant-types-auth0-mapping.md

 If you are using the [Dashboard](${manage_url}) to enable or disable these grant types, note that all the Password and MFA grant types are enabled when you add the `Password` or `MFA` grant type on your Application.
 You cannot select these individually.
 :::

-For more info about first-party and third-party applications, see [Application Types: First-party versus Third-party]()
+For more info about first-party and third-party applications, see [Application Types: First-party vs. Third-party](/applications/concepts/app-types-first-third-party).